josecastillolema/fiap/cld/openstack/lab03-nova.md

     +----+---------------------+-----------------+----------------+-------+
     ```

-9. Mostrar a descrição do hypervisor:
+9. Mostrar a descrição do *hypervisor*:
     ```
     $ openstack hypervisor show ubuntu
     +----------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+